 To share the scanned document with other people you will need to upgrade to the Pro version for €3.99 ($4.99) or watch a video ad right from the app.

-Since the app has been pulled from the Play Store, the only way to get it onto your device is by downloading the APK file, which you can do right here.
+Since the app has been pulled from the Play Store, the only way to get it onto your device is by downloading the APK file.

 The first thing you will see after downloading and opening CamScanner is the fact that it’s a very beautiful app, programmed with the end-user in mind.
 The experience is very similar to any other PDF scanner app for Android.
 On the bottom of your screen you will see a single camera button, which, obviously, will open the camera function within the app.